 '''

 def create(self, num, model, init_val):

 next_eid = len(self.entities)

 entities = []

 for i in range(next_eid, next_eid + num):

+model_instance = example_model.Model(init_val)

 eid = '%s%d' % (self.eid_prefix, i)

-self.simulator.add_model(init_val)

-self.entities[eid] = i
+self.entities[eid] = model_instance

 entities.append({'eid': eid, 'type': model})

-return entities '''
+return entities

+'''

-The first two parameters tell you how many instances of which model you should create.
+The first two parameters tell mosaik how many instances of which model you want to create.
 As in init(), you can specify additional parameters for your model.
 They must also appear in the params list in the simulator meta data or mosaik will reject them.
 In this case, we allow setting the initial value init_val for the model instances.

-For each entity, we create a new entity ${\rm ID}^1$ and a model instance.
+For each entity, we create a new entity ID^1 and a model instance.
 We also create a mapping (self.entities) from the entity ID to our model.
 For each entity we create we also add a dictionary containing its ID and type to the entities list which is returned to mosaik.
 In this example, it has num entries for the model model, but it may get more complicated if you have, e.g., hierarchical models.